eric-do/cohort-data/README.md

 ## Development

-To set up an automated test environment, we need to use docker-compose to set up containers:
+To set up an automated test environment, use docker-compose to compose containers:
 - node
 - mysql

-We need to import schema from our entity definitions once the containers are running.
+MikroORM entities need to be manually imported to the schema.

 From `./backend`:
 ```